appscode/blog/content/post/openshift-mysql/index.md

 ### Check 2: Correct Permissions

-We need to ensure that the service account has correct permissions.
-To ensure correct permissions we should run:
+We can ensure that the service account has correct permissions.by running the following command:

 ```bash
 $ oc adm policy add-scc-to-user privileged system:serviceaccount:local-path-storage:local-path-provisioner-service-account
 ```

-This command will give the required permissions. </br>
+OpenShift has Security Context Constraints for which the MySQL CRD is restricted to be deployed.
+The above command will give the required permissions. </br>
 Here is the yaml of the MySQL CRD we are going to use:

 ```yaml